pdx-cs-sound/fm/README.md

   supported, particularly pitch wheel, mod wheel, pan, volume, pedal and program change.

-* The keyboard currently tries to listen for a MIDI keyboard connection, behaving as a MIDI output device.
+* The keyboard by default currently tries to listen for a MIDI keyboard connection, behaving as a MIDI output device.
 This may not work on Windows or Mac.
-An optional command line argument to specify a synth would be useful.
+An optional command line argument can override this, though.

 * JACK is not supported.

 * One-channel (mono) output.

 ## Future Work

-* Add proper argument parsing.

 * Implement flowgraph setup.